Uchimura Yushi: Early life and family

 He was born in Tokyo Prefecture to Uchimura Kanzo, a Christian theologian, and Uchimura Shizuko, Uchimura's fourth wife.

+He was the grandson of samurai and Confucian scholar Uchimura Yoshiyuki.

 Education and career

 Uchimura attended Tokyo Imperial University from 1918 to 1923, studying medicine and playing for the university's baseball team.
 After graduating Uchimura studied psychiatry in Germany, followed by research at the Kaiser Wilhelm Institute from 1925 to 1927 under Walther Spielmeyer.
 His research focused on Ammon's horn sclerosis, and led to an important paper published in 1928 authored by Uchimura detailing the vasculature of the hippocampus.